Who's Behind Listverse?

 We do know Edison told the young inventor that his ideas were “splendid” but “utterly impractical.”
 Tesla was always a very sensitive soul, and having his ideas rejected by one of the best-known inventors of the day did not sit well with him.

 While Tesla always claimed he left the company after Edison laughed off his promised bonus, Edison’s secretary tells a different version where Tesla left after his immediate boss (not Edison) refused him a small raise.
-At the time, Tesla was a relatively low-level employee in Edison’s company which was something the proud Tesla likely had trouble accepting.
+At the time, Tesla was a relatively low-level employee in Edison’s company, which the proud Tesla likely had trouble accepting.

 Edison’s real rival was the powerhouse George Westinghouse (pictured), who had originally made his fortune by designing air brakes for trains.
 After that, he took an interest in electrical power systems and formed his own company.
-There is an apocryphal story that claims that Westinghouse once came to Edison with some interesting ideas, and he was snubbed by Edison who said he should stick only to air brakes and not mess with electricity.
+There is an apocryphal story that claims that Westinghouse once came to Edison with some interesting ideas, and he was snubbed by Edison, who said he should stick only to air brakes and not mess with electricity.
 The legend claims that then Westinghouse literally started his company out of spite.
-In actuality, Westinghouse was already quite interested in the subject when he visited Edison’s lab in Menlo Park, New Jersey, and at the time they were quite cordial with each other.
+In actuality, Westinghouse was already quite interested in the subject when he visited Edison’s lab in Menlo Park, New Jersey.
+At the time, they were quite cordial with each other.

 It was only when Westinghouse started a seriously competing business that Edison started to get truly annoyed, and some historians say he never actually hated Westinghouse or Tesla, but he was passionate about what he had invented and would do whatever was necessary to see it come to life.
-Some people believe Edison was acting in bad faith, but some historians think that Edison was so blinded by his discovery and the time and energy he had invested in it, that he truly believed AC was dangerous and could not see the superiority of the system he opposed.
-The trope that Edison was the well-funded man beating down an underdog is also false.
-While there are plenty of questionable means that Edison used in his campaign to discredit DC, his chief rival, George Westinghouse, was far better equipped when it came to handling legal challenges and building infrastructure, as he already had a large personal fortune and many big-money allies due to his business connections.
-Considering the claims that Edison was not particularly hateful toward his rivals, perhaps it could be said the war of the currents was really Thomas Edison against AC, or even Thomas Edison against himself, unable to accept that his system was not the superior one.
+Some people believe Edison was acting in bad faith.
+Still, some historians think that Edison was so blinded by his discovery and the time and energy he had invested in it that he truly believed AC was dangerous and could not see the superiority of the system he opposed.

 6The Phonograph Was Truly Revolutionary

 At the time, the phonograph would have been like the very first computers; it filled a need no one thought needed to be filled.
-The capability to record sounds and play them back later was completely unheard of and was one of the many things for which Edison earned the title “The Wizard of Menlo Park.”
-Today, we take for granted that we can listen to music anywhere and play back recorded sounds, but before Edison it wasn’t just that no one had invented it.
+The capability to record sounds and play them back later was completely unheard of and was one of the many things Edison earned the title “The Wizard of Menlo Park.”
+Today, we take for granted that we can listen to music anywhere and playback recorded sounds, but before Edison, it wasn’t just that no one had invented it.
 No one had even conceived of the possibility.
-Later on, Edison would be inspired to use this technology with some other ideas he had to create some of the first moving pictures, making him one of the early pioneers of cinema as well.
-No one is suggesting that Edison was the sole creator of the lightbulb, or movies, but his work on both was integral to bring us to where we are today.
+Later on, Edison would be inspired to use this technology with some other ideas he had to create some of the first moving pictures, making him one of the early pioneers of cinema.
+No one is suggesting that Edison was the sole creator of the lightbulb or movies, but his work on both was integral to bring us to where we are today.

 Edison himself was not unaffected by the radiation.
 It caused permanent damage to his left eye and to his stomach as well.
 Edison stopped the experiments after the damage to himself and his assistant and told the press that he was afraid of X-rays.
 While many people wish to see Edison as a man motivated by profit and nothing else, he did not even attempt to patent his work on X-rays but simply moved on from the project, thinking them too dangerous to mess around with even for a scientist of his experience and caliber.

 Today, many people decry the Federal Reserve because they say our system is based on nothing more than promises, hopes, dreams, and words.
-Some people want to go back to the day when our system was backed by gold because they feel it would make the economy more stable.
-Other people think that gold was never a good way to back currency to begin with, and that something like gold that doesn’t have much practical worth (aside from being a really good conductor) should not be the basis of anyone’s monetary system.
-Back when gold was the standard, Thomas Edison felt that the system needed a stronger backing than gold.
+Some people want to go back to when our system was backed by gold because they feel it would make the economy more stable.
+Other people think that gold was never a good way to back currency to begin with and that something like gold that doesn’t have much practical worth (aside from being a really good conductor) should not be the basis of anyone’s monetary system.
+When gold was the standard, Edison felt that the system needed a stronger backing than gold.
 But, unlike some people from his time, his solution was not to switch to another precious metal like silver.
-Quite the contrary, Edison wanted our money system to be backed by something that was truly useful and, in his opinion at least, fairly stable and mostly static.
+Quite the contrary, Edison wanted our money system to be backed by something truly useful and, in his opinion at least, fairly stable and mostly static.

-Edison wanted our money system to be based on the output of America’s farmers, who would receive interest-free loans from the government in order to help them afford to grow their crops.
+Edison wanted our money system to be based on the output of America’s farmers, who would receive interest-free loans from the government to help them afford to grow their crops.
 According to experts who analyzed this plan, a few of the most important commodities would basically become money and would act as collateral in loans provided by the government.
 This would ensure, in Edison’s view, that our money system was backed by something that was “relatively constant” and also something that had real, actual value to the American people.
-While it’s hard to say if such an idea could actually work, as it has never been attempted, Edison was clearly thinking ahead of his time and would be lauded by many today for wanting a more solid backing for US currency.
+While it’s hard to say if such an idea could actually work, Edison was clearly thinking ahead of his time as it has never been attempted.
+He would be lauded by many today for wanting a more solid backing for U.S. currency.

 While the specifics of Edison’s idea were difficult to implement, a commodity-backed currency would later be proposed by such prominent economists as John Maynard Keynes, Friedrich Hayek, and John Nash.

-1He Had More Empathy Than You May Think
+1He Had More Empathy Than You Might Think

-As we have pointed out, modern-day sources often make Edison out to be a ruthless individual with a moral compass that is always pointing south, but life in general is always more complicated than that.
-Thomas Edison was an inventor, a businessman, and he had faults just like everyone else.
+As we have pointed out, modern-day sources often make Edison out to be a ruthless individual with a moral compass that is always pointing south, but life, in general, is always more complicated than that.
+Thomas Edison was an inventor and a businessman, and he had faults just like everyone else.
 But he was not an evil villain cackling and conspiring to destroy others.
-Like many men, he was competitive, but there is no evidence of him trying to destroy Tesla’s career, and some historians believe his crusade against AC was to an extent a genuine belief that it would not be entirely safe for people to use.
-This is not that hard to believe, as Edison believed greatly in creating safety switches and the like to go along with his electronic apparatus, and he was very concerned if any of his researchers became sick while experimenting.
+Like many men, he was competitive, but there is no evidence of him trying to destroy Tesla’s career.
+Some historians believe his crusade against AC was, to an extent, a genuine belief that it would not be entirely safe for people to use.
+As Edison believed greatly in creating safety switches to go along with his electronic apparatus, this is not that hard to believe.
+He was very concerned if any of his researchers became sick while experimenting.

 Nowhere was this more apparent than with Clarence Dally.
 As we mentioned, Dally and Edison both worked on X-rays studying the effects of radium and polonium.
 The exposure was so bad that Dally ended up losing both of his arms, and he suffered for nearly eight years before he finally died from the radiation poisoning.
-Edison was greatly upset by all this, and it affected his thinking for the rest of his life.
+Edison was greatly upset by all this, which affected his thinking for the rest of his life.
 He would not go near radioactive materials and advised others against doing so.
-He also promised to take care of Dally and his family and keep him on payroll (even when he could no longer work) because Edison felt horrible about what happened.
-That was despite the fact that Dally had entered into the experiments willingly and neither of them could have known the danger.
+He also promised to take care of Dally and his family and keep him on the payroll (even when he could no longer work) because Edison felt horrible about what happened.
+That was despite Dally having had entered into the experiments willingly, and neither of them could have known the danger.
 Edison may not have been perfect, and he may not have always been the best to his business rivals, but the man certainly had a heart.